 All of these features of analytics come together to help you make better decisions.

 Scores of data points can be amalgamated to produce detailed management reports.
 These can be standard or bespoke, and give a bird’s eye view of the performance of agents, campaigns, customer journeys and your contact centre as a whole.
 When you have this data you can use it to make more strategic decisions, based on real evidence.
 That might be to invest in training, increase (or reduce) staffing, implement secure payments to save agent time, or a hundred other possible innovations.

 Data can even help you get inside the minds of customers, in a way.
 Speech analytics trawls huge amounts of data to find both real-time and historical patterns concerning conversations, sentiment and productivity.
 It can give you a feel for what customers are thinking, by analysing the words they use, the time they spend on the phone and so on.
 It can help you identify problems before they result in customers moving elsewhere.

 Not all analytics are the same.
-Here are four things to consider so you get the right system for your needs.
+Here are three things to consider so you get the right system for your needs.